dotenvx/dotenvx/README.md

 #### Why am I getting the error `node: .env: not found`?

 You are using Node and it recently added a differing implementation of `--env-file` flag support.
-Rather than warn on a missing `.env`, file like dotenv has historically done, it raises an error: `node: .env: not found`.
+Rather than warn on a missing `.env` file (like dotenv has historically done), it raises an error: `node: .env: not found`.

 To fix, replace `--env-file` with `-f`.
 For example: